Official state symbol Kentucky State Flower Adopted 1926

 Why the Goldenrod Became the Kentucky State Flower

 Kentucky adopted the Goldenrod as its official state flower in 1926.
 The Kentucky General Assembly passed this designation following advocacy by garden clubs.
 School children throughout Kentucky participated in discussions about selecting a state flower.
-The goldenrod emerged as the favorite choice.
+The goldenrod emerged as the favorite choice, and similar designations appear on the list of U.S. state flowers.

 Kentucky needed a flower that grew abundantly across the entire state.
 Goldenrod met this requirement perfectly.
 The bright yellow blooms symbolized the golden autumn landscape.
 Native status made goldenrod preferable to imported garden flowers.
 The plant required no cultivation or special care to thrive.